-1 night pre-cruise hotel accommodation in Murmansk, Russia, with breakfast; transfer from airport to the hotel in Murmansk 1 day prior to departure; transfer from hotel to the port in Murmansk on embarkation day; transfer from the port to the airport or central location in Murmansk upon disembarkation; shipboard accommodation with housekeeping; shipboard breakfasts, lunches and dinners; coffee, tea and cocoa available around the clock; all shore excursions and activities throughout the voyage by helicopter; all shore excursions and activities throughout the voyage by Zodiacs; shore landings included in daily program; program of lectures and informal discussions by experienced expedition team and guest lecturers; professional expedition leadership; branded Poseidon Expeditions parka; rubber boots for shore landings for the time of the cruise; hair dryer and bathrobes in each cabin; informative pre-departure materials; Digital Voyage Log; all miscellaneous service taxes and port charges throughout the program; all shipboard luggage handling; personalized medical insurance covering the risks of evacuation and repatriation (coverage: 100,000 EUR during cruise days only.
-This is only for passengers under 85 years old.
-Passengers 85 and older should contact their Adventure Specialist regarding evacuation insurance requirements.)
+1 night pre-cruise hotel accommodation in Murmansk, Russia, with breakfast; transfer from airport to the hotel in Murmansk 1 day prior to departure; transfer from hotel to the port in Murmansk on embarkation day; transfer from the port to the airport or central location in Murmansk upon disembarkation; shipboard accommodation with housekeeping; shipboard breakfasts, lunches and dinners; coffee, tea and cocoa available around the clock; all shore excursions and activities throughout the voyage by helicopter; all shore excursions and activities throughout the voyage by Zodiacs; shore landings included in daily program; program of lectures and informal discussions by experienced expedition team and guest lecturers; professional expedition leadership; branded Poseidon Expeditions parka; rubber boots for shore landings for the time of the cruise; hair dryer and bathrobes in each cabin; informative pre-departure materials; Digital Voyage Log; all miscellaneous service taxes and port charges throughout the program; all shipboard luggage handling; gratuities to the expedition team and hotel staff; personalized medical insurance covering the risks of evacuation and repatriation (coverage: 100,000 EUR during cruise days only.
+This is only for passengers under 90 years old.
+Passengers 90 and older should contact their Adventure Specialist regarding evacuation insurance requirements.)

-Airfare to and from Murmansk; helicopter flying time in excess of that offered for the group; passport and visa expenses (a Russian visa is required for the trip.
+Airfare to and from Murmansk; transfers from the airport to the hotel if arriving prior to day 1 of the itinerary; helicopter flying time in excess of that offered for the group; passport and visa expenses (a Russian visa is required for the trip.
 The visa must be obtained by the customer and is at his or her expense.
-Please, contact your local Russian Consulate to learn more about the procedure for obtaining a Visa); state arrival and departure taxes (if levied); meals ashore and supplements in respect of single hotel accommodation (if required); excess luggage charges on international and local flights; telecommunication services; laundry, bar and beverage charges aboard the vessel; luggage, cancellation insurance (strongly recommended); discretionary tips for stewards and other service personnel aboard.
+Please contact your local Russian Consulate to learn more about the procedure for obtaining a Visa); state arrival and departure taxes (if levied); meals ashore and supplements in respect of single hotel accommodation (if required); excess luggage charges on international and local flights; telecommunication services; laundry, bar and beverage charges aboard the vessel; and luggage and cancellation insurance (strongly recommended).

 Payment & Cancellation